-SOLICITATION OF PROXIES 4

-MEETING PROCEDURES 4

-APPOINTMENT AND REVOCATION OF PROXY 5

-VOTING OF SHARES AND EXERCISE OF DISCRETION OF PROXIES 7

-INTEREST OF CERTAIN PERSONS IN MATTERS TO BE ACTED UPON 7

-VOTING SECURITIES AND PRINCIPAL HOLDERS OF VOTING SECURITIES

-PARTICULARS OF MATTERS TO BE ACTED UPON 8 8

-STATEMENT OF EXECUTIVE COMPENSATION Compensation Discussion and Analysis Summary Compensation Table External Management Companies Pension Plan Benefits Termination and Change of Control Benefits Director Compensation 15 20 21 21

-SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLAN 23

-STATEMENT OF CORPORATE GOVERNANCE Board Mandate and Position Description Board of Directors Nomination of Directors Orientation and Continuing Education Board Assessment Corporate Governance and Compensation Corporate Governance Policies 24 26 26 26

-AUDIT COMMITTEE 28 29 29

-OTHER INFORMATION 30 31 31

-SCHEDULE "A" 32
+SOLICITATION OF PROXIES 4 MEETING PROCEDURES 4 APPOINTMENT AND REVOCATION OF PROXY 5 VOTING OF SHARES AND EXERCISE OF DISCRETION OF PROXIES 7 INTEREST OF CERTAIN PERSONS IN MATTERS TO BE ACTED UPON 7 VOTING SECURITIES AND PRINCIPAL HOLDERS OF VOTING SECURITIES 8 PARTICULARS OF MATTERS TO BE ACTED UPON Election of Directors Appointment of Auditor Re-approval of the Stock Option Plan 8 .10 STATEMENT OF EXECUTIVE COMPENSATION.
+Compensation Discussion and Analysis Summary Compensation Table External Management Companies.
+Pension Plan Benefits Termination and Change of Control Benefits Director Compensation .15 .19 .20 .21 .21 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLAN .24 STATEMENT OF CORPORATE GOVERNANCE Board Mandate and Position Description Board of Directors Nomination of Directors Orientation and Continuing Education Board Assessment Corporate Governance and Compensation Corporate Governance Policies .25 .26 .27 .27 .27 .27 .27 AUDIT COMMITTEE Composition of the Audit Committee Relevant Education and Experience Other Information on the Audit Committee External Auditor Service Fees (By Category) .29 .29 .30 OTHER INFORMATION Directors' and Officers' Insurance and Indemnification Indebtedness of Directors and Senior Officers Interest of Informed Persons in Material Transactions Management Contracts Additional Information .31 .31 .32 .32 .32 SCHEDULE "A" .33